Classifying spaces of infinity-sheaves: Weak Kan fibrancy of the concordance resolution

-By cofinality, one may alternatively compute the coend over the subcategory of $\Delta$ spanned by injective maps.
-In words, the value of $\| K \|_\pre$ on a manifold $M$ consists of a non-degenerate $n$-simplex $\sigma$ of $K$ together with a smooth map $M \to \A^n$.
+If $K$ is a simplicial set (i.e., a simplicial discrete space), then $\|K\|_\pre$ is a presheaf of sets.

-We observe that $\| - \|_{\pre}$ is the left adjoint to the functor $F \mapsto F(\A^{\bullet})$ from simplicial presheaves to simplicial spaces.
-This adjunction is Quillen if both categories are equipped with the projective model structure or with the injective model structure.
-Therefore there is a weak equivalence
+\begin{remark} The adjunction of \cref{adjunction.pre} is Quillen if both categories are equipped with the projective model structure or with the injective model structure.
+Therefore, there is a weak equivalence

-natural in the simplicial space $K$ and the presheaf $F$. \end{defn}
+natural in the simplicial space $K$ and the presheaf~$F$. \end{remark}

-\begin{rem} Note that $\| K \|_{\pre}$ is usually not a sheaf.
-For a simple example illustrating this, take $\| \Lambda^2_1 \|$ which is the pushout and pick an open cover of $\RR^1$ by two open sets and compatible sections over each that do not lift to a section over~$\RR^1$. \end{rem}
+\begin{remark} Note that $\| K \|_{\pre}$ is usually not a sheaf of sets.
+For a simple example illustrating this, take $\| \Lambda^2_1 \|$ which is the pushout and pick an open cover of $\R^1$ by two open sets and compatible sections over each that do not lift to a section over~$\R^1$. \end{remark}